ao link

 The work had been due to begin in June 2023 and finish in December, but in August this year the cladding manufacturer, Valcan, wrote on Facebook that work to replace the cladding was ongoing.

-The London Fire Brigade and the Building Safety Regulator were approached for further comment on their respective investigations.
+The London Fire Brigade was approached for further comment on its investigation.

 Sign up for our fire safety newsletter